Phil Gordon (poker player): World Series of Rock Paper Scissors

 As a USA Rock Paper Scissor (USARPS) Head Referee Gordon has hosted an annual $500 World Series of Rock Paper Scissors event in conjunction with the World Series of Poker since 2005.
 The winner of the WSORPS receives an entry into the WSOP Main Event.
 The event is an annual fundraiser for the Cancer Research and Prevention Foundation via Gordon's charity Bad Beat on Cancer.
 Poker player Annie Duke won the Second Annual World Series of Rock Paper Scissors.
 The tournament is taped by ESPN and highlights are covered during "The Nuts" section of ESPN's annual WSOP broadcast.
 2009 was the fifth year of the tournament.

 Tournament bridge

-When Gordon is not playing poker, he often plays tournament contract bridge with some success.
+Gordon also plays tournament contract bridge.
 He has won two North American Bridge Championships (NABC) events.
 In 1990, he won the Red Ribbon Pairs, an event restricted to players with 2000 masterpoints or less.
-At the 2008 Summer NABC in Las Vegas, Gordon was on the team that won the NABC Open Swiss Teams, beating numerous world and national champion players in this event with no masterpoint limit.
+At the 2008 Summer NABC in Las Vegas, Gordon was on the team that won the NABC Open Swiss Teams.

 Other ventures

 Gordon appeared in the 2007 film The Grand.
-Directed by Zak Penn, the film was a mockumentary (à la Best In Show) about a long running, annual, winner-take-all Texas Hold 'Em Poker Tournament in Las Vegas.
-Gordon played himself and had a relatively major role as the color commentator of the televised tournament.
+Directed by Zak Penn, the film was a mockumentary about a long running, annual, winner-take-all Texas Hold 'Em Poker Tournament in Las Vegas.
+Gordon played himself and was the color commentator of the televised tournament.